-In Figure~\ref{analysis:income}, we analyze the spatial distribution of wPTAL by dividing regions into four median-income groups based on quantiles: high, medium-high, medium-low, and low.
+In Figure~\ref{analysis:income}, we analyze the spatial distribution of wAL by dividing regions into four median-income groups based on quantiles: high, medium-high, medium-low, and low.
 The resulting spatial patterns distinctly reflect the economic dynamics across NYC.

-Stations in high median-income neighborhoods demonstrate the highest overall accessibility, with an average wPTAL of 9,503.7.
+Stations in high median-income neighborhoods demonstrate the highest overall accessibility, with an average wAL of 9,503.7.
 These neighborhoods, predominantly located in central Manhattan, benefit significantly from extensive subway networks, frequent transit services, and robust infrastructure.
-High-income areas outside Manhattan, such as those in Brooklyn and Queens, still show relatively high accessibility but with notably lower mean wPTAL scores than in Manhattan: 1,130.9 in Brooklyn and 740.2 in Queens.
-Neighborhoods with medium-high income have an average wPTAL of 2,180.5 citywide, though substantial variations exist among boroughs.
+High-income areas outside Manhattan, such as those in Brooklyn and Queens, still show relatively high accessibility but with notably lower mean wAL scores than in Manhattan: 1,130.9 in Brooklyn and 740.2 in Queens.

+Neighborhoods with medium-high income have an average wAL of 2,180.5 citywide, though substantial variations exist among boroughs.
 Medium-high income neighborhoods in Manhattan have exceptionally high accessibility, averaging 38,264.0, due to proximity to major transit hubs and dense subway coverage.
 In contrast, neighborhoods in the same income category in Brooklyn and Queens represent considerably lower accessibility than in Manhattan, averaging 337.1 and 246.0, respectively.
 Such disparities within the same income group highlight significant differences in transit accessibility across boroughs.